cantone/signal-to-action/README.md

 # Signal-to-Action System

-> Transform unstructured inputs into structured, evidence-backed artifacts using natural language recipes.
+> A force multiplier for overwhelmed UX professionals - transform unstructured inputs into structured, evidence-backed artifacts using natural language recipes.

 ## Overview

-The Signal-to-Action system is a comprehensive framework for converting meeting transcripts, JIRA stories, specifications, and other unstructured inputs into actionable outputs.
-Built with a "natural language first" philosophy, it enables both humans and LLMs to process information systematically while maintaining full traceability.
+The Signal-to-Action system was born out of necessity.
+As the sole UX resource on an immensely large and complex project with hundreds of engineers across the platform, I needed a way to do more with less.
+This framework converts meeting transcripts, JIRA stories, specifications, and other unstructured inputs into actionable outputs at scale.

+Built with a "natural language first" philosophy, it enables a single person (with minimal help from time-constrained colleagues) to systematically process information while maintaining full traceability.
+It's not just about organization - it's about survival and effectiveness in enterprise-scale environments.

 ## Key Features